lmcmicu/openquantumreality.org/README.md

 1. Edit one or more of the `.md` files in the [`markdown/`](https://github.com/lmcmicu/openquantumreality.org/tree/main/markdown) directory.

-2. Commit your changes and open a pull request in GitHub.
-If you need to link any images or other resources (PDF files, etc.), send these to whoever has access to the web server.
+2. [Commit](https://git-scm.com/docs/git-commit) your changes and [open a pull request](https://docs.github.com/en/pull-requests/how-tos/create-pull-requests/creating-a-pull-request) in GitHub.
+If you need to link any images or other resources (PDF files, videos, etc.), send these by email to the web server administrator

-On the web server:
+On the web server (only for the web site admin):

-3. Add any images or other required resources (PDF files, etc.) to the `html/resources/` directory.
+3. Add any images or other required resources (PDF files, videos, etc.) to the `html/resources/` directory.

 4. Navigate to the `www/` directory, update the source code using `git pull`, and recompile it using `make` (or `make -B`):
 <pre>